opendatasoft/slate/source/includes/_datasets.md

 Datasets are identified by 2 kinds of identifiers:

 - the `dataset_uid` that is automatically set, and will never change through the lifetime of the dataset.
-- the `dataset_id`, that can be chosen during dataset creation or changed on an unpublished dataset
+- the `dataset_id`, that can be chosen during dataset creation or changed on an unpublished dataset.
+It will be used in the exploration API and UI to access the dataset with a meaningful URL.

 ### Attributes